flashcordon/big-history/Mystères-physique.md

 data, but 7 Be destruction could be enhanced by unknown or poorly measured resonances.
 Third, physics beyond the Standard Model could alter the 7 Li abundance, although deuterium and 4 He must remain unperturbed.
-- Theoretical predic-
-tions of the light-element abundances are well understood and rest on the secure microphysics of nuclear cross sections and Standard Model weak and electromagnetic interactions (1, 2).
-These pre- dictions are in broad quantitative agreement with measured primordial light-element abundances derived from observations of the local and high-redshift universe.
-This concordance represents a great success of the hot big bang cosmology and makes BBN our earliest reliable probe of the universe.

 - CMB data now
 measure the cosmic baryon density, independently of BBN and with high precision.
 The CMB results cast BBN in a new light: A comparison between these two measurements of cosmic baryons